kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ---------------

 ### Q71
-Which of the following statements is true regarding the planes of the abdomen?
+Which of the following statements is true regarding the _planes of the abdomen_?

-	A	The subcostal plane runs through the inferior border of L3 B	The transtubercular plane runs through the body of L5 C	The sagittal planes run through the midpoints of the inguinal ligaments D	The transpyloric plane runs through the superior border of L2 E	The transumbilical plane runs through the L2/3 intervertebral disc
+	A. The subcostal plane runs through the inferior border of L3 - F
+	B. The transtubercular plane runs through the body of L5
+	C. The sagittal planes run through the midpoints of the inguinal ligaments
-#### Answer:
+	D. The transpyloric plane runs through the superior border of L2
+	E. The transumbilical plane runs through the L2/3 intervertebral disc
+#### Answer: A. The subcostal plane runs through the inferior border of L3 - ?

-### Q72
+### Q72 - LEARN
-The facial nerve passes through:
+The _facial nerve_ passes through:

-	A	The superior orbital fissure
+	A. The superior orbital fissure - F
-	B	The foramen ovale
+	B. The foramen ovale
-	C	The foramen rotundum
+	C. The foramen rotundum
-	D	The stylomastoid foramen
+	D. The stylomastoid foramen - F
-	E	The petrosquamous fissure
+	E. The petrosquamous fissure - F
-#### Answer:
+#### Answer: C. The foramen rotundum - ?
+- Mnemonics!

 ### Q73
-Which of the following statements about abdominal aortic aneurysms is TRUE?
+Which of the following statements about _abdominal aortic aneurysms_ (AAA) is TRUE?

-	A	They can can be stented if above the renal arteries B	They are operated on when <5.5 cm in diameter
+	A. They can can be stented if above the renal arteries - F
+	B. They are operated on when <5.5 cm in diameter - F
-	C	They can cause emboli
+	C. They can cause emboli
-	D	They are not identified on ultrasound scan
+	D. They are not identified on ultrasound scan
-	E	They are more common in females
+	E. They are more common in females - F
-#### Answer:
+#### Answer: D. They are not identified on ultrasound scan - ?

-### Q74
+### Q74	- LEARN
 Extensor compartment II of the wrist contains:

-	A	Abductor pollicis longus
+	A. Abductor pollicis longus
-	B	Extensor pollicis brevis
+	B. Extensor pollicis brevis (EPB)
-	C	Extensor carpi radialis
+	C. Extensor carpi radialis (ECR)
-	D	Extensor pollicis longus
+	D. Extensor pollicis longus (EPL)
-	E	Extensor digitorum
+	E. Extensor digitorum
-#### Answer:
+#### Answer: D. Extensor pollicis longus (EPL) - ?

 ### Q75
-Which of the following is NOT a Gram-negative rod?
+Which of the following is NOT a _Gram-negative rod_?

-	A	Escherichia coli
+	A. Escherichia coli
-	B	Clostridium tetani
+	B. Clostridium tetani
-	C	Proteus species
+	C. Proteus species
-	D	Legionella
+	D. Legionella
-	E	Pseudomonas
+	E. Pseudomonas
-#### Answer:
+#### Answer: E. Pseudomonas - ?

-### Q76
+### Q76	- LEARN
-The quadrilateral space:
+The _quadrilateral space_:

-	A	Is bounded inferiorly by teres minor
+	A. Is bounded inferiorly by teres minor
-	B	Is bounded inferiorly by subscapularis
+	B. Is bounded inferiorly by subscapularis - F
-	C	Is bounded laterally by the long head of triceps
+	C. Is bounded laterally by the long head of triceps - F
-	D	Is bounded inferiorly by teres major
+	D. Is bounded inferiorly by teres major
-	E	Contains the radial nerve
+	E. Contains the radial nerve - F
-#### Answer:
+#### Answer: A. Is bounded inferiorly by teres minor - ?

 ### Q77
-All of these statements about lymphoedema are correct, EXCEPT:
+All of these statements about _lymphoedema_ are correct, EXCEPT:

-	A	It can be a primary problem
+	A. It can be a primary problem - T
-	B	Malignant infiltration of lymphatics is a common cause of secondary lymphoedema C	It can occur secondary to radiotherapy
+	B. Malignant infiltration of lymphatics is a common cause of secondary lymphoedema - T
+	C. It can occur secondary to radiotherapy - T
-	D	Ulceration in primary lymphoedema is common
+	D. Ulceration in primary lymphoedema is common
-	E	Operative treatment is rarely used
+	E. Operative treatment is rarely used - F
-#### Answer:
+#### Answer: D. Ulceration in primary lymphoedema is common -?

-### Q78
+### Q78	- LEARN
-Which statement is correct regarding secretions from the adrenal glands?
+Which statement is correct regarding _secretions_ from the _adrenal glands_?

-	A	Aldosterone is produced by the zona glomerulosa
+	A. Aldosterone is produced by the zona glomerulosa
-	B	Progesterone is produced by the zona fasciculata
+	B. Progesterone is produced by the zona fasciculata - F
-	C	Testosterone is produced by the zona reticularis
+	C. Testosterone is produced by the zona reticularis - F
-	D	Adrenaline is produced by the zona reticularis
+	D. Adrenaline is produced by the zona reticularis
+	E. Cortisol is produced by the zona glomerulosa
-	E	Cortisol is produced by the zona glomerulosa
+#### Answer: E. Cortisol is produced by the zona glomerulosa - ?
-#### Answer:

 ### Q79
-Which of the following statements is true regarding the pharyngeal arches and pouches?
+Which of the following statements is true regarding the _pharyngeal arches and pouches_?

+	A. The superior parathyroid glands are derived from the fourth pharyngeal pouch
+	B. The mandible is derived from the second pharyngeal arch - F
+	C. The third pharyngeal arch is supplied by the vagus nerve - F
+	D. The pharyngeal arches consist of endoderm and ectoderm only - F
-	A	The superior parathyroid glands are derived from the fourth pharyngeal pouch B	The mandible is derived from the second pharyngeal arch C	The third pharyngeal arch is supplied by the vagus nerve D	The pharyngeal arches consist of endoderm and ectoderm only E	The inferior parathyroid glands are derived from the fifth pharyngeal pouch
+	E. The inferior parathyroid glands are derived from the fifth pharyngeal pouch - F
+#### Answer: A. The superior parathyroid glands are derived from the fourth pharyngeal pouch - ?
-#### Answer:

 ### Q80
 Epstein–Barr virus (EBV) is known to be a carcinogen for: